yeozs/English-Image-to-Text-AI/README.md

 How to Use:
 1. Download all the documents.
+2. Open terminal and "cd" to the local folder "English-image-to-text-AI"
-2. Install the necessary python packages. (pip install PIL, pip install pytesseract)
+3. Install the necessary python packages. (pip install PIL, pip install pytesseract)
-3. Install Brew. /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+4. Install Brew. /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
-4. brew install tesseract
+5. brew install tesseract
-5. sudo mv -v eng.traineddata /usr/local/share/tessdata/
+6. sudo mv -v eng.traineddata /usr/local/share/tessdata/

 Hope it works for you!
 Upload your images now and see if the text is shown in test.docx.